Motion (Calvin Harris album)

-Motion is the fourth studio album by Scottish DJ and record producer Calvin Harris, released on 31 October 2014 by Fly Eye and Columbia Records.
+Motion is the fourth studio album by the Scottish DJ and record producer Calvin Harris, released on 31 October 2014 by Fly Eye and Columbia Records.
 The album includes collaborations with Ellie Goulding, Gwen Stefani, John Newman, Tinashe, Big Sean, Alesso, R3hab, Ummet Ozcan, Firebeatz, Hurts, Haim and All About She.

 The album received mixed responses from critics.
 Motion debuted at number two on the UK Albums Chart, with 37,325 copies sold in its first week.
 It debuted at number five on the Billboard 200 in the United States, and became Harris's second consecutive number-one album on the Dance/Electronic Albums chart.
 The album's first three singles—"Under Control", "Summer" and "Blame"—all topped the UK Singles Chart.
 Other singles released from the album include "Outside", "Open Wide" and "Pray to God".

 Background

 The album's title, artwork and release date were officially revealed on 25 September 2014.
 On 5 October, Harris took to Twitter to announce a list of collaborators on the album, including Ellie Goulding, Ummet Ozcan, Big Sean, R3hab, Gwen Stefani, Haim, Tinashe and All About She.
 Billboard referred to the album as "playing it safe" as a result of its "radio friendly" and "it–girl" collaborations and cited the album as featuring "crowd pleasers".
 Additionally, they praised Harris's production ability on Motion with tracks such as "Slow Acid" being marked a shift away from his "signature club anthems".
 The albums released was preceded by the single "Under Control", a collaboration between Harris and Swedish DJ Alesso featuring Theo Hutchcraft on vocals.
 The single was a commercial success, reaching number one on the singles charts in the United Kingdom as well as in his native Scotland, and was subsequently certified Platinum in both the United Kingdom and United States.

 Motion debuted atop the albums charts in his native Scotland, as well as on the Dance Albums Charts in the United Kingdom and the Billboard Top Dance Albums in the United States.
 It finished 2014 as the 42nd best selling album of the year in the United Kingdom, and was subsequently certified Platinum by the British Phonographic Industry in the territory for sales in excess of 300,000 copies.
 It was also certified Platinum in the United States, Australia and New Zealand, whilst in Brazil it was certified Diamond by Pro-Música Brasil.
 It was nominated for Top Dance/Electronic Album at the 2015 Billboard Music Awards, and won the award for Foreign Electronic Music Album or Voice Recording at the 2015 Hungarian Music Awards.